-They help to explain, but do not excuse, a lot of human behavior towards animals.
-Humane animal care/control and law enforcement officers deal with emotions and the ugly reality of our society's disrespect for animals every day all the time, often seen through re-enactments.
+They help to explain, but do not excuse, a lot of human behavior towards vulnerable adults.
+Adult protective services professionals and law enforcement professionals deal with emotions and the ugly reality of our society's disrespect for the elderly and vulnerable adults every day all the time, often seen through re-enactments.